 Playing the Game of Marriage

 Francis and Margot Macomber seem to be a happy couple: young, good-looking, famous, rich, envied and admired.
-Except they’re not.
-Their marriage is riddled with crises (he drinks, she has affairs), yet they remain stuck with each other for 11 years as they have “a sound basis of union.
-Margot was too beautiful for Macomber …
+Except they’re not what they seem to be.
+Their marriage is riddled with crises (he drinks, she has affairs), yet they remain stuck with each other for 11 years as they have believe they have a solid realtionship: …

 Limiting Beliefs – Under the Sign of Appearance